 - Lexicon Valley From its iTunes description page: "Lexicon Valley is a podcast about language, from pet peeves, syntax, and etymology to neurolinguistics and the death of languages.
 Hosted by linguist John McWhorter."

 - The Worldly Marketer Podcast From its website: "Every week, Kathrin Bussmann (@KathrinBussmann) talks to a different expert in the field of global marketing to learn more about the challenges and the rewards of reaching out to a multi-regional, multilingual and multi-cultural audience."

-- NEW Marketing Mentor Podcast From the website: "Ilise Benun (@ilisebenun) interviews her clients and other successful creative professionals about what’s working when it comes to the latest marketing tools and pricing strategies.
+- Marketing Mentor Podcast From the website: "Ilise Benun (@ilisebenun) interviews her clients and other successful creative professionals about what’s working when it comes to the latest marketing tools and pricing strategies."

 - Do you have other podcasts to share?
 Please click here to send me the links.

 - Open Culture This website lets you discover Massive Open Online Courses (MOOCs) from great universities.
 Most offer “certificates” or “statements of completion,” though typically not university credit.

 - Edukatico From the website: "Edukatico is an e-learning directory currently available in German.
 However, thousands of e-learning courses presented on our website are offered in English.

 - Homuork This Spanish company, based in Barcelona, offers MOOCs for your company's social and digital transformation.